imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 Thank you for making it this far.
 I hope that you learned something!

 If you have any comments or suggestions, [shoot me an email](mailto:ignat@imgeorgiev.com)!

+Here are also some **additional resources** on this topic:
+1. Sergey Levine's [lecture on supervised learning](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/slides/lec-2.pdf) - sligthly updated but a great tutorial from the basics.
+2. Abhishek Gupta's [lecture on RL](https://courses.cs.washington.edu/courses/cse542/24sp/lectures/Lecture2_supervised_updated_Sp24.pdf) - connects BC and RL nicely and comments on the issues of offline learning in robotics.

 <!-- Something in the middle?
 ================